Aeoniums..a work in progress

 I’m a home grower and not a nursery, but my success with growing and propagating Aeoniums means that I often have spare plants available to help you expand your own collection and help fund my own.
 You are welcome to visit my collection by appointment.

-My collection is relatively young and contains mostly species plants, an increasing amount of interspecific hybrids that would naturally occur in the wild and a selection of cultivars in particular those created by John ‘Jack’ Catlin in the USA.
+My plant family is relatively young and contains mostly species plants, an increasing amount of interspecific hybrids that would naturally occur in the wild and a selection of cultivars in particular those created by John ‘Jack’ Catlin in the USA.
 I do have a selection of Asian hybrids like ‘Pink Witch’ but I’m gradually letting many of these go to new homes.

 Current Taxa 135